abilandz/NAT3054/Lecture_3/make.md

   fun("a" "b") # prints: "okay, let's do something..."
   ```

-* _debugging_ &mdash; mostly for debugging purposes, one case use a few more built-in variables functions, which are set each time a function is called, and can be used only in the function body:
+* _debugging_ &mdash; mostly for debugging purposes, one case use a few more built-in variables within functions, which are set each time a function is called, and can be used only in the function body:

   * ```CMAKE_CURRENT_FUNCTION``` &mdash; the name of the function;
   * ```CMAKE_CURRENT_FUNCTION_LIST_DIR``` &mdash; path to the directory holding the file in which the function is implemented;